How to Reset Admin Password of windows 7 on Dell

-Next, you will have to configure the boot order sequence in BIOS settings on your locked ASUS motherboard, so that your computer will boot from a removable disc.
+Next, you will have to configure the boot order sequence in BIOS settings on your locked ASUS motherboard, so that your computer will boot from this USB drive.

 Step 2: Set the boot order in BIOS to boot from the disk you just created

-Insert the USB flash drive or CD/ DVD disc you created previously into locked ASUS computer that you want to reset the lost Windows 7 password, turn on it.
+Insert the USB flash drive you created in step 1 into locked ASUS computer that you want to reset the lost Windows 7 password, turn on it.

 There is a thing worth noting about this step: the message guides you to enter the BIOS may be a bit different in some computers, it may be called "Press [key] to ...run Setup", or "Press [key] to enter BIOS setup", "Press [key] to access system configuration", "Enter BIOS by pressing [key]".

-Then go to Boot > Boot Device Priority > 1st Boot Device, and select CDROM or Hard Drive, depending on the disc type you used in step 1.
+Then go to Boot > Boot Device Priority > 1st Boot Device, and select CDROM or Removable Drive, depending on the disc type you used in step 1.

-Note 1: Some PC manufacturers may classify USB devices as Hard Drive, while others list them as USB Removable devices.
-See more information at: the list of computer manufacturers with BIOS setup utility.
+Some PC manufacturers may classify USB devices as USB HDD, while others list them as USB DISK or [USB brand name].

-When you're happy with the results, press F10 to save the changes you made and exit the BIOS, your ASUS computer will restart and boot from the Windows 7 password reset disk now.
+When you're happy with the results, press F10 to save the changes you made and exit the BIOS, your ASUS computer will restart and boot from the Windows 7 password reset USB drive now.

-Step 3: Reset account password in window 7 on ASUS laptop & desktop
+Step 3: Reset password in window 7 on ASUS laptop & desktop

-After your ASUS machine boot from the disc, you should see the following screen where contains information about Windows as well as user accounts the program detects.
+After your ASUS machine boot from the USB drive, you should see the following screen where contains information about Windows as well as user accounts the program detects.